In Lebanese town, mounting trash shows strain of refugees

 Makeshift settlements have popped up all around the country as the Lebanese government has long rejected setting up refugee camps.

-To stem the flow of Syrians making the perilous journey to Europe by boat, the European Union has funneled billions into Syria's neighboring countries, giving Lebanon 147 million euros between 2014 and 2016.
+To stem the flow of Syrians making the perilous journey to Europe by boat, the European Union has funneled billions into Syria's neighbouring countries, giving Lebanon 147 million euros between 2014 and 2016.

 For government officials, the need for foreign funding is clear in cases like Bar Elias, where aid groups have warned of dire environmental hazards.
 The EU funded a 4.5-million euro waste management facility set to open next month in the town, around 12 km from the Syrian border.